watson-developer-cloud/visual-recognition-coreml/README.md

 8. Select 'Create Classifier'

 9. Select 'add data.'
 In your project directory there is a folder called 'training images.'
-Select all of the images from this folder.
+Select or drag each image zip file to add image data.

+10. Specify class name for each zip file